katieljones/bank-tech-test/README.md

  **Testing Quality**
  ----
- All tests were written using Rspec
- To run the tests, run the command below from the root folder:
+ All tests were written using Rspec and have 100% test coverage To run the tests, run the command below from the root folder:
  ```
  rspec